 The use of displays such as posters with thought provoking statements from famous people, bible quotes and creative work displaying our studies from RE highlights other ways we promote our Christian distinctiveness.
 Children have referred to what they have absorbed from these displays during discussions with members of staff.

-We create prayer and reflection spaces for the stakeholders around the premises to enable them to take a moment out of their busy lives to develop spiritually.
+In addition to this, we create prayer and reflection spaces for the stakeholders around the premises to enable them to take a moment out of their busy lives to develop spiritually.
 Pupils are able to write their own reflective statements and add them to our Prayer Tree or Post-It Prayer Wall.
+Pupils are invited to share in prayers before lunch is received and this is undertaken either through song or through a more formal style.